 METHOD:

-In a large stockpot, melt butter or olive oil over medium-high heat.
-Add onions, carrots, garlic, and celery.
-Sauté vegetables until onions are translucent.
-Add split peas, ham hocks (or ham bone), peppercorns, bay leaf, fines herbes, and chicken stock.
-Bring to a boil.
-Cover, turn down the heat, and simmer slowly for 2 1/2 to 3 hours, stirring occasionally.
-Remove hocks or ham bone.
+In a large stockpot, heat the butter or olive oil over medium-high heat.
+Add the onions, carrots, garlic, and celery.
+Cook until the onions are translucent and fragrant.
+Stir in the split peas, ham hocks (or ham bone), peppercorns, parsley, bay leaf, fines herbes, and chicken stock.
+Bring the pot to a boil, then cover, reduce heat, and simmer gently for 2 1/2 to 3 hours, stirring occasionally.
+Remove the ham hocks or ham bone and set aside to cool.